SumiSastri/dev-blogs/docs/fullstack-JavaScript/part1-what-is-JavaScript.md

 ## How does the event loop work in the frontend?

-In the frontend where users interact with an application, inputs such as clicks, mouse movements, keypad movements are "listened" to and "handled" by callback functions.
+A fifth characteristic of JavaScript, is that it is event-driven through the stack.
+As we have seen above, JavaScript does not have a concept of processing jobs.
+Instead, in the frontend where users interact with an application, inputs such as clicks, mouse movements, keypad movements - these are termed as events in JavaScript.

-JavaScript, as a language may evolve with newer versions, but browsers do not always upgrade versions as quickly.
-Therefore compile time code builders like webpack, Babel and ESBuild are used to compile and transpile code back into the older versions of JavaScript that browsers may use.

-The frontend is therefore more dependent on the browser environment while JavaScript server-side is updated with every NodeJS long-term-support (LTS) update.

-The browser and JavaScript incompatibility issues, have led to a series of shims and polyfills used to patch up the discrepancies in build, compile and runtime code environments.

-See the section on computer code for more information.
+JavaScript "listens" to these events and "handles" them using asynchronous callback functions.

+For example an `onClick` event is emitted and listened to, once this event occurs, the developer can write a `handleClick` call back function - which can direct the user to another page, send form information to the backend, reveal a hidden part of the page that can only be revealed if the button is clicked.

+This process of listening to an event, responding to an event with a call back function, and the call back function returning a result asynchronously, is called the event-loop.

 ## How does the event loop work server-side?